Despite the Trump administration’s crackdown on H-1B visas, major tech companies still manage to attain a surprisingly high rate of visa approvals.

 UPDATE: President Trump tweeted that he will sign an Executive Order temporarily suspending immigration into the United States.
 It is unclear at present how this will impact H-1B.

-First, you may be able to increase your chances by applying to a technical role at one of the above tech giants with a 99% approval rate: Google, Facebook, Apple, Amazon, Microsoft, and Intel.
-For example, someone who is applying as an incoming soft engineer at Google will likely have a higher chance of approval than another person applying in an entry-level, non-technical role at a smaller company.
+You may be able to increase your chances by applying to a technical role at one of the above tech giants with a 99% approval rate: Google, Facebook, Apple, Amazon, Microsoft, and Intel.
+For example, someone who is applying as an incoming soft engineer at Google will likely have a higher chance of approval than someone applying in an entry-level, non-technical role at a smaller company.
 Also, note that not all big tech companies are the same when it comes to H-1B approval rates.
 IBM, for instance, has a relatively lower 92% approval rate.

-Lastly, you can provide evidence that the position is sophisticated and complex by showing ads for comparable positions in the same geographic area and for similar pay that require advanced degrees, or show evidence that your company has required advanced degrees for the same position in the past.
+You can also provide evidence that the position is sophisticated and complex.
+Do this by showing ads for comparable positions in the same geographic area and for similar pay that require advanced degrees, or show evidence that your company has required advanced degrees for the same position in the past.

-If you’re not selected, do not yet lose hope--you have several options.
+If you’re not selected, don't lose hope yet.
+You have several options.
 You can reapply next year and your company can sponsor you for an H-1B again because there’s no limit on the number of years you can be entered in the lottery, whether you’re inside or outside the U.S. and whether you’re currently employed by them or not.
 Some people wait up to 10 years before they receive their H-1B visas.

 You can also look into other visa options, including the following: